kennethkoh88/Titanic/README.md

 Source: https://www.kaggle.com/c/titanic/data?select=test.csv

+The training set should be used to build your machine learning models.
+For the training set, we provide the outcome (also known as the “ground truth”) for each passenger.
+Your model will be based on “features” like passengers’ gender and class.
+You can also use feature engineering to create new features.

 Data Dictionary
-Variable	Definition	Key
+Variable
-survival	Survival	0 = No, 1 = Yes
+survival:	Survival	0 = No, 1 = Yes
-pclass	Ticket class	1 = 1st, 2 = 2nd, 3 = 3rd
+pclass:	Ticket class	1 = 1st, 2 = 2nd, 3 = 3rd
-sex	Sex
+sex:	Sex
-Age	Age in years
+Age:	Age in years
+sibsp:	# of siblings / spouses aboard the Titanic
+parch:	# of parents / children aboard the Titanic
+ticket:	Ticket number
+fare:	Passenger fare
+cabin:	Cabin number
-sibsp	# of siblings / spouses aboard the Titanic parch	# of parents / children aboard the Titanic ticket	Ticket number fare	Passenger fare cabin	Cabin number embarked	Port of Embarkation	C = Cherbourg, Q = Queenstown, S = Southampton Variable Notes
+embarked:	Port of Embarkation	C = Cherbourg, Q = Queenstown, S = Southampton

+Variable Notes
 pclass: A proxy for socio-economic status (SES)
 1st = Upper